 Sustainability through Necessity

-A new programme for 2018 focusing on surviving after adisaster when power and communications are lost and families have to return to basics.
+A programme focusing on surviving after a disaster when power and communication are lost and families have to return to basics.
+Activities include basic food preparation, water purification, emergency shelter building, and communication.

 The Impact of the Gold Rushes